 In 2000, I was the owner of a small, general practice law firm in my hometown of Phoenix, New York.
 I was the father of four children, one of whom was born six weeks premature in October of 2000.
-Due to those complications, my son was unable to go to daycare, so we made the decision that my wife, a working registered nurse, would become a stay-at-home mom.
+Due to those complications, my son was unable to go to daycare, so we made the decision that my wife, a working registered nurse would, without warning, become a stay-at-home mom.
 Suddenly, I was the sole financial supporter of my wife and four children, all under nine years of age.

-In late 2001, my mother-in-law and her sister, came to me for help.
-Their father, Bob (my wife’s grandfather) had just passed away, and their mother, Catherine (my wife’s grandmother) was in a nursing home.
-They wanted me to assist them in determining whether or not Catherine was eligible for Medicaid in order to help ease the financial burden of long-term care.
+In late 2001, my mother-in-law and her sister came to me for help.
+Their father, Bob (my wife’s grandfather) had just passed away.
+Their mother, Catherine (my wife’s grandmother) was in a nursing home.
+They wanted me to assist them in determining whether or not Catherine was eligible for Medicaid benefits in order to help ease the financial burden of long-term care.
 Like many people, they assumed that just because I was a lawyer, I would be proficient in any area of the law.

 As an attorney, I also assumed that I could handle the matter.
 After all, I had taken some continuing education classes on Medicaid.
 I had even joined a national group of Medicaid attorneys.
 At that time I was, in fact, trying to integrate Medicaid law into my practice.
-To be honest, it was not going well, as I was constantly in court, both during the day and at night.
-I could not really take the time to develop the skills I needed to practice in this area because, as I stated, I was the sole breadwinner for six people.
+I thought that I had a pretty good grasp of the subject.

 Frankly, I was embarrassed.
 Here I was, an attorney admitted to the bar, and I was unable to help my family in their time of need.
-I thought that any attorney ought to be able to take on any case that walked through the door.
-It was humbling and humiliating to have to tell my wife and my mother-in-law that I could not help them.
+I had mistakenly believed that any attorney ought to be able to take on any case that walked through the door.
+It was humbling and humiliating to have to tell my wife and her family that I could not help them.

 Court began as usual on the morning of 9/11, even as the world tried to figure out what we had just seen.
 At noon, the court took its standard lunch break.
 When we returned, the doors were locked, by the order of the New York state office of Court Administration.